awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 In 2017, Amazon RDS is deprecating support for Oracle version 12\.1\.0\.1\.
 Oracle is no longer providing patches for this version\.
 Therefore, to provide the best experience for AWS customers, we are deprecating this version\.

 There are no longer any production DB instances running Oracle version 12\.1\.0\.1\.
-You might still have a snapshot of an 12\.1\.0\.1 DB instance\.
+You might still have a snapshot of a 12\.1\.0\.1 DB instance\.

 Amazon RDS will deprecate support for Oracle version 12\.1\.0\.1 according to the following schedule\.